-These are just some of the reactions that mourners report having after a significant loss.
+These are just some of the reactions that mourners report after a significant loss.
 Your experience and reactions may be different.
-Most important is that you know your responses are normal and that sharing them with another can sometimes lessen their impact.
+What is important is that you know your responses are normal and that sharing them with another can sometimes lessen their impact.

-If you feel you cannot get over your feelings of anger or guilt, or can't seem to stop crying, and if you think that professional assistance might help you feel better, you are probably right: it will.
-Call your physician, mental health plan, a counselor or therapist, or faith leader.
+If you feel you cannot get over your feelings of anger or guilt, or can't seem to stop crying, and if you think that professional assistance might help you feel better, you are probably right.
+Call your physician, mental health plan, a counselor or therapist, your faith leader or whomever seems appropriate to you.
 Or call a local hospice and ask to speak to a bereavement professional.